 Unlike Generators and Transformers, Electric Motors are rated in kW instead of kVA.
 We have already discussed why electric transformers are rated in kVA.
 This article explains why electric motors are rated in kW.

 kW = Voltage×Current×Power Factor

-In addition, Motor is a device which converts Electrical power into Mechanical power.
+In addition, Motor is a device which converts electrical power into mechanical power.
 In this case, the load is not electrical, but mechanical (Motor’s Output) and we take into the account only active power which has to be converted into the mechanical load.
-Moreover, the motor power factor does not depend on the load and it works on any P.F because of its design.
+Moreover, the motor power factor does not depend on the load and it works on any power factor because of its design.